sweattep/modern_quotes/README.md

 >It is terrifying to be left alone with yourself, when you don’t know who yourself is.

 >we don't buy things we don't need with money we don't have to impress people we don't like

+>When the other guy does something that you do, do it their way.
+That's how you build.